Boating and Canoeing

 Turtle-Flambeau Scenic Waters Area

 There are six access sites in the Turtle-Flambeau Scenic Waters Area providing boat and canoe launch facilities on the Turtle-Flambeau Flowage.
 Lake of the Falls County Park on the north end of the flowage also has a boat launch.

-Springstead Landing located on the south side of the flowage is the largest access site and offers the most amenities including a triple wide concrete launch ramp and boarding docks.
+Springstead Landing located on the south side of the flowage is the largest access site and offers the most amenities including a triple-wide concrete launch ramp and boarding docks.
 The paved lot provides parking for 75 vehicles.
-A toilet building, a hand pump for drinking water and a public pay telephone are also available.
+A toilet building and hand pump for drinking water are available.

 Fisherman's Landing is located on the north side of the flowage and includes a concrete launch ramp, boarding dock, toilet building and gravel parking for approximately 25 vehicles.